2006 Tamil Nadu Legislative Assembly election: Results by pre-poll alliance

 †: Seat changes reflect the following mergers in parties from previous election.
 MADMK merged with Bharatiya Janata Party in 2002.
 TMC merged with the national party INC in 2002.
 Usilampatti FBL MLA L. Santhanam, joined AIADMK and contested in Sholavandan, after being expelled from his party by newly elected actor-turned party leader Karthik.

 ‡: Vote % reflects the percentage of votes the party received compared to the entire electorate that voted in this election.
 Adjusted (Adj.)
 Vote %, reflects the % of votes the party received per constituency that they contested.

-List of elected members (constituency wise)
+Result Analysis

+The DMK and the AIADMK faced each other in 115 constituencies, with the DMK winning 81 seats and the AIADMK 34.
+The actor-turned politician Vijayakanth-led Desiya Murpokku Dravida Kazhagam (DMDK), contesting separately, polled about 8.4% of the vote, and in 63 constituencies its vote share exceeded the margin of victory.
+Barring Vijayakanth, no other DMDK candidate won a seat.
+The party recorded double-digit vote shares in seven districts and narrowly fell short of 10% in Kancheepuram and Virudhunagar districts.
+A post-poll study by the Centre for the Study of Developing Societies (CSDS) found that fewer than 25% of supporters of Vijayakanth had backed the AIADMK in the 2004 Indian general election, while over two-thirds of those who voted for the DMDK in 2006 assembly elections had supported the DMK-led DPA alliance in 2004 Lok Sabha polls.
+For the first time, Jayalalithaa-led AIADMK secured 7 of the 14 seats in the DMK stronghold of Chennai City, which even M. G. Ramachandran could not break in his lifetime in an election widely regarded as lacking a clear wave.